ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 a PCE may signal to a PCC that it is congested, instructing that "no requests should be sent to that PCE until the overload state is cleared."

-In the case of an overloaded PCE, this document clarifies that it is RECOMMENDED a PCC send a PcReq to a backup PCE instead if the primary PCE is overloaded.
+In the case of an overloaded PCE, a PCC implementation could choose to wait for the PCE to no longer be overloaded or instead send a PcReq to a backup, non-overloaded PCE instead.

 [RFC8231] builds upon [RFC5440] by introducing the concept of a Stateful PCE, which allows delegation of LSP control to a single PCE.